TejaKumar123/json_visualizer/README.md

-# json_visualizer
-This project includes json validation and visualization
+# JSON Validator and Visualizer